zonafets/NTE/README.md

 I'm not sure if call this new (type of) framework with:
 - NTE: natural template engine because it resuses basic knowledge
 - TBE: template by example because what you draw with HTML is what you see and what you get into JSON/javascript.

+### A poetic description
+I used JSON as mirror of HTML same as CSS.
+I added a pinch of Wiki and seasoned it with simple javascript, using, as a secret additive, the parameters of the functions in the form of an observer pattern.

+Looking at this code is like tasting a single dish in which the individual flavors stand out well.